tomanagle/tinybatch/README.md

 Build your tinybatch client with your preferred configuration options, start the processor and start sending it jobs to process in batches.

 ## How to use
-1. Define your Job and JobResult structs
+1. Define your Job and JobResult structs.
+These are just examples, you can use any struct you like.
 ```go
 type Job struct {
 	ID     string